 1. Aaron Rodgers

 The smartest thing David Carr wrote was that Aaron Rodgers proved his worth by not playing.
 I completely agree.
-The Green Bay Packers were 3-6 without Rodgers and it really showed how bad the offence is without Rodgers.
-Rodgers is easily the most skilled quarterback in the NFL and his weekly highlights were missed.
+The Green Bay Packers were 3-6 without Rodgers and it really showed how bad the offense is without Rodgers.
+Rodgers is easily the best NFL quarterback and his weekly highlights were missed.
 I expect him to come back stronger than ever and I predict that the Packers will take back the NFC North again solely because of Aaron Rodgers.